 If you are looking for the best water filtration products to help ensure everyone in your home gets great tasting drinking water, as free from impurities as possible, please visit our site or call our customer service team at 1-888-801-PURE.]

 Two Christmases ago, I looked down to see my dog Clark happily chewing on a glass Christmas ornament.
 Just after buying a new receiver, we arrived home to find a dog-shaped bite mark taken out of the remote control.
 And while entertaining friends, a whole Buffalo wing apparently fell directly down Clark’s throat.
 For all we know, it’s still in there.

 I preface this post with the facts above to reiterate one basic truth known to dog owners around the world: you just can’t always control what goes in there.
 Dogs will swim in just about anything, eat just about anything and drink just about anything.
 When it comes to Clark, sniffing you out in the image above, we’d have more control if we bought a goat.
-And this is one of the main reasons I insist on giving my dog filtered water – nothing too fancy, just poured from a Brita water filter pitcher – rather than water from the tap.
+And this is one of the main reasons I insist on giving my dog filtered water – nothing too fancy, just poured from a ZeroWater or a Brita – rather than water from the tap.

 For dog owners, spoilers – or those just concerned with the health of their furry friend – here are five reasons my dog drinks filtered water:

 1. Filtered Water Helps Control As Much Of What Goes Into My Dog As Possible

 See my all too true anecdotes above.
 We crate Clark during the day, not because we want to (we’d save a bit of money on our alarm system if we didn’t) – but because his unpredictability makes our home impossible to dog proof.
 I may not be able to control the oddball occasion of finding Clark with a mouth full of Christmas decorations or carpet samples, but I can definitely control his intake of common tap water contaminants.

 2. Filtered Water Reduces Contaminants From Copper Pipes